coder-jim480/test1/README.md

 # test1
-test1
+print("test1")
-just starting to use git with this repository
+print("just starting to use git with this repository")